Pursuing Wonder, Knowledge & Love

 Form I (K–3rd grades)

-In Form I Children’s Choir, students age 7 to 9 sing and perform hymns, folk songs, and other classic choral works.
+Children’s Choir–Form IIn Form I Children’s Choir, students age 7 to 9 sing and perform hymns, folk songs, and other classic choral works.
 Students learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
 The program focuses on music appreciation, enjoyment, and the glorification of God through music.
-Choir class meets weekly, and choir students will participate in special performances once or twice a year.
+In addition to weekly classes, choir students have the opportunity to perform in assisted living facilities, and they participate in special performances at the fall and spring showcases.

 Bluebonnet Home Scholars also offers Form II Children’s Choir (ages 9-12) and Youth Choir (ages 12-18).